Historical Cold Weather Clothing

 Lessons with cold weather clothing are hard won and can be easily forgotten.

 - The string vest, an unlikely looking piece of cold weather wear, a very open weave cotton vest designed to trap a stable layer of warm air when worn under another wool underwear layer.

 - The incorporation of a hood as part of the shell garment as a matter of course.

-- Insulating layers that can be loosened up to increase ventilation and prevent over-heating when necessary such as neck buttons and short zips.
+- Insulating layers that can be loosened up to increase ventilation and prevent over-heating when necessary such as neck and sleeve buttons and short zips.

 - Zip fasteners, to allow easy adjustment of layers and complete closure of layers for increased warm air retention and to prevent wind ingress.

 - The development of new materials, natural such as ventile, a sort of high-tech cotton and of man-made materials.

 - Boots with their own upper insulation and thick insulated soles.

 Issued Antarctic Clothing, 1901, Scott's Discovery Expedition